0xsequence/sequence-unreal/README.md

 =========================================================================================================================

-The subset of the SequenceAPI can be found at

-SequenceAPI.h

-You can directly interact with the chain via Provider.h found in the ETH folder

-//To setup your game with the sequence plugin//
-Simply attach the sequence pawn component to an actor,

-The sequence pawn component has functions to do the following:
+Assuming you've setup your controlling Actor with the [Sequence_Pawn_Component_BP] The sequence pawn component has functions to do the following:

-Setup Sequence (sets up the sequence based systems)
+Setup Sequence (sets up the sequence based systems), Requires playerController input

 Show GUI Shows the UI